 Just as common, if not more so, key roles within the org chart are often the targets of threat actors who intend to have money wired to them.
 Posing as a CEO or other high profile executive, a threat actor will write a brief, urgency laden email, and prompt someone with financial controls to pay an invoice or other common financial transaction.
 In some cases, once a threat actor breaches an account, they will then use the victim's email to send out fake invoices to vendors or customers in an effort to collect funds.

-And, unfortunately the examples are near endless.
+And unfortunately the examples are near endless.

-“The incident involved employee impersonation and fraudulent requests from an outside entity targeting the Company's finance department.
+In 2015 Ubiquiti Networks was hit: “The incident involved employee impersonation and fraudulent requests from an outside entity targeting the Company's finance department.
 This fraud resulted in transfers of funds aggregating $46.7 million held by a Company subsidiary incorporated in Hong Kong to other overseas accounts held by third parties."

-“Prior to the attack, the person(s) responsible researched how the company operates regarding payments, and mined social media to learn the names of key individuals (as well as compromise corporate email) in order to make the request look as legitimate as possible."
+And a year later, even popular toy maker Mattel was hit when a threat actor posed as the newly placed CEO: “Prior to the attack, the person(s) responsible researched how the company operates regarding payments, and mined social media to learn the names of key individuals (as well as compromise corporate email) in order to make the request look as legitimate as possible."